Exercising Outdoors Isn’t Really That Bad…

 It might seem like an initially unattractive idea.
 Rain?
 Cold?
 Wind?
 It’s a bit of a wildcard since any of these things could technically happen.
 Realistically though, training outdoors brings many benefits that indoor training doesn’t.

-Boost Self Esteem
+Exercising outdoors can Boost Self Esteem

 Firstly, people who exercise will likely have noticed the spike in self-esteem and confidence a workout can provide.
-According to a 2010 study, training outdoors can actually boost self-esteem.1 The study defines ‘green exercise’ as exercise in the presence of nature, and attempted to investigate its effects on mental health by examining the effect it has on self-esteem and mood, both indicators of mental health.
+According to a 2010 study, exercising outdoors can actually boost self-esteem.1 The study defines ‘green exercise’ as exercise in the presence of nature, and attempted to investigate its effects on mental health by examining the effect it has on self-esteem and mood, both indicators of mental health.
 It found that every type of green environment provided boosts in self-esteem and mood, with areas near water having a particularly enhanced effect, and allowed the study to conclude that the environment is important for mental health, and that mental health can be improved by participating in outdoor exercise.

 Another important benefit to training outside is the fact that you’ll be likely training in the sunlight.
 When we’re in the sunlight, production of vitamin D in our body is increased, and a 2015 paper showed that there is likely to be a link between vitamin D levels and mental health.2 Specifically, it showed that lower levels of depressive symptoms (might sound extreme, but bear in mind that mental health is a spectrum rather than discrete) were linked to higher levels of vitamin D: lack of vitamin D is also a fundamental idea behind seasonal affective disorder (SAD).
 Vitamin D also has other important roles within the body: it can cut your chance of developing multiple sclerosis, heart disease, and the flu, and one study actually showed that in people with low calcium intake, vitamin D could actually help fat loss.3